FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Transfer_records_in_the_catalog.md

 All transfer requests, either SEND or RECV, are recorded and saved in the Transfer CFT transfer CATALOG.

-A catalog record, known as a <span style="font-style: italic;">catalog entry</span>, is identified by the:
+A catalog record, known as a *catalog entry*, is identified by the:

 -   Transfer direction:
     Send or Receive